Carly Schroeder: Acting

 Gracie was Shroeder's next film role, in 2006.
 In order to win the role, she began an intense three-month work-out that included a daily regimen of not only physical fitness, but also of training in advanced soccer skills with professional athletes and trainers.

 While Gracie was in theaters, Schroeder's other movie, Eye of the Dolphin, was receiving attention, winning two awards from the 2007 International Family Film Festival: a Best Child Actor win for Schroeder, and a Drama Feature win for the movie.
 The movie has been well received and continues to receive honors, including being named as an Official Selection for the Tribeca Film Festival, Delray Beach Film Festival, Kids First!
 Film Festival, Tiburon Film Festival, USA Family Film Festival and the Worldfest Houston Film festival.
 At the 2007 Kids First Awards in October, Schroeder received the award for Best Emerging Actress, while the film received the Best Feature Award (ages 12–18).

 Her other movies are Forget Me Not (2009), and Slightly Single in L.A., which completed filming in 2009 and was released in 2012.
 She was also featured in Creepers (2011) and Prep School (2015).

-Schroeder graduated from Thousand Oaks High School in June 2009, and graduated from California Lutheran University in 2014 with a double major in communications and psychology, and a minor in theater.

 In early July 2017, it was announced that Schroeder would return as Serena Baldwin to General Hospital to honor the late Peter Hansen, who had died in April 2017, who had portrayed her grandfather, Lee Baldwin.

+Military

+In February 2019, Schroeder announced that she would be joining the United States Army.
+She attended Officer Candidate School, graduating with a commission as a second lieutenant on September 20, 2019.
+Schroeder is currently an infantry officer with the rank of captain.